KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part3.md

 ## 5. Load a different mesh and pick two non-commuting transformations T1, T2.
 Compare the results of applying T1 in model frame and T2 in world frame vs. T1 in world frame and T1 in world frame.
 Explain the differences.

+T1: xTranslate - 200
+T2: zRotate - 36

+### Apllying T1 in model frame and T2 in world frame:

+### Applying T1 in world frame and T1 in world frame:

 ## 6. Implement and display the bounding box of the object, in local and world coordinates.
 Demonstrate the differences between them.